alexmcq99/discord-bot/README.md

 6. Download [ffmpeg](ffmpeg.org) and place `ffmpeg.exe` in the root directory of this repository
 7. Activate the conda environment

     After these steps, your dev environment should be good to go.
+Run `python app.py` and look to see if your discord bot is online.
+Running commands in any text channel that the bot is a member of should work.